Living in Singapore?

-Public transport in Singapore is reliable and efficient.
+Public transportation in Singapore is reliable and efficient.
 It has been voted the second best in the world by expats, losing out only to Hong Kong.
-Several service providers are grouped within TransitLink, Singapore´s integrated public transport system consisting of trains, buses, and taxis.
+Several service providers are grouped within TransitLink, Singapore’s integrated public transportation system consisting of trains, buses, and taxis.

 Taxis are a popular and affordable means of transportation in Singapore.
 Fares have been standardized across all taxi companies and are charged by the taxi meter.
 They can be hailed from the street or at a taxi stand, or they can be pre-booked by phone or text message.